Movatterモバイル変換

 Powers and abilities

-Cassandra Nova is able to access the full spectrum of latent mutant functions inCharles Xavier's genome, granting herself vast psionic powers.[4]
-These powers include telepathy, telekinesis, and intangibility.[9]
-Nova has all the powers of the "average" mummudrai as well, including possession and genetic alteration.[18]
+Cassandra Nova is able to access the full spectrum of latent mutant functions inCharles Xavier's genome, granting herself vast psionic powers.
+These powers include telepathy, telekinesis, and intangibility.[8]
+Nova has all the powers of the "average" mummudrai as well, which are astral manipulation, mental possession, and genetic alternation.[22]
+Her telepathic capabilities are so advanced that she was able to hide her possession of her brother's body, even from other telepaths.
+Nova can also manipulate her body to rapidly heal herself.

 Other versions